caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 — Yeah, i suppose so.
 I don't even know why am i so carefree lately, — that is what i said, but i already had a more or less correct understanding of that.
-I accomplished my goal and, on one hand, had no need to be careful anymore; on the other, i wanted to celebrate, to relax — Anyway, i suppose you can look up the guy's biography, — i continued, — He claims to be russian immigrant descendant.
+I accomplished my goal and, on one hand, had no need to be careful anymore; on the other, i wanted to celebrate, to relax.

+— Anyway, i suppose you can look up the guy's biography, — i continued, — He claims to be russian immigrant descendant.
 And i suppose that might be true.
 Back in the day when i knew him, he called himself Andrew Portnau.
+He wasn't very eager to discuss his ancestors to say the least.

+I took a few more sips of tea, making a pause to hide my emotions towards my freshly dead enemy.

+— He always strove for power, but i noticed that way too late.
+When he had come to our squadron, we all thought he was one of those flying fans.
+He acted like one anyway.
+Had a big collection of assorted copter and jet figurines, was boasting some prestigious pilot sims awards.
+Typical otaku who had the guts to go irl, that's what we thought of him.

+— It probably sounds banal, but we all had meals together, fought together...
+Nobody would think he would be a traitor.
+But then can you call someone who was never really on your side a traitor?
+He worked for Agency from the day zero, as he later admitted.

+Dark memories flooded my brain, almost making me want to vomit.
+But i've never had the ability to actually physically vomit from psychological trauma.

+— I'd thought i'd be able to talk about him now, after all these years, — i said with bitter irony, — but apparently those memories never fade.
+Let me be brief then.
+Portnau sold our squadron to the Agency, sending us onto a suicide mission; he didn't expect anyone to return.

     ***

+"I created this monster.
+I wanted it to be strong.
+I have no reasons to blame anybody, but myself."

+Having said that, the monster fighter started their last, unequal, hopeless fight.

     ***

+After finishing my story, i leaned back; a bad feeling in my mouth reminded me of an even earlier memory: my first cigarette in the school backyard.
+I laughed at the thought that the shy girl trying to look cool and then afraid of coughing out her lungs was also me.
+Or perhaps just imagined laughing, for i didn't actually hear the sound.